-Last night I was sitting in Frank's Lounge with Vince.
+Last night I sat in Frank's Lounge with Vince.
 The owner's nephew and I were discussing a teaching position as a creative writer.
 It sounded good and the Fort Greene native said, "Hell, I have a four day weekend thanks to Rush a homa."

 "You mean Rosh Hashanah?"
 My boss from the Diamond District also called the Jewish holiday 'rush a homa'.

 "Yeah, and I bet no one in this bar know what the holiday is?
-It's not me have an extra holiday for Martin Luther King Day."
+It's not like I have an extra holiday for Martin Luther King Day."
 The school administrator was right.
-Frank's Lounge is a black bar.
+Frank's Lounge was a black bar.
 I was the only token white boy in the place.
 It was a quiet night for a Friday.

-"It's the Jewish Day of Awe."
+"It's the Jewish Day of Awe, celebrating y'shim creation of Adam and Eve."
 I knew the High Holy Days from working twenty-odd years on 47th Street.
 "It's also the Day of Judgment and Jews have ten days until Yom Kippur to repent for their sins.
 Of course I don't believe in that shit, because I'm an atheist."

 "Atheist?"
 Vince rocked on his stool with laughter.
 "I'm always amused by you atheists.
 None of you believe in God until you need him."